gstanden/orabuntu-lxc/README.md

 The user-settable ip address subnets are set in the ./anylinux/CONFIG files.
 Settings for SeedNet1 and BaseNet1 are required (default is 172.29.108 and 10.209.53) and they can be reset to arbitrary ipv4 subnets by editing the CONFIG file.
 The StorNet# nets are optional but should have a value in them.
 They are also set to defaults but can be set to any arbitrary value.
 The StorNet# are used when dedicated storage networks are desired, for example for the SCST Linux SAN traffic.
 The ExtrNet# network are used when additional networks are needed, such as for Oracle Database RAC interconnect.
 The StorNet# and the ExtrNet# are only deployed if $Product is set to products other than the default product setting of "Product=no-product".

-Other than pre-creating the olxc-001 on the HUB host and the olxc-00[2,3,4,...N] on the N-th GRE host, the Orabuntu-LXC main scripts
+Other than pre-creating the olxd-001 on the HUB host and the olxd-00[2,3,4,...N] on the N-th GRE host, the Orabuntu-LXC main scripts
 ```
 anylinux-services.HUB.HOST.sh new [lxc|lxd]
 anylinux-services.GRE.HOST.sh new [lxc|lxd]
 ```
 are still totally automated as just as they have always been, and the scripts are a "one-button push" fully-automated way to create the containers and networks just the same as the way they work for LXC deployments.
+Note that the name of the storage on all hosts can all be the same (e.g. olxd-001).
 For example, for a deployment of lxd clusters:

 ```
 anylinux-services.HUB.HOST.sh new lxd